 What to Wear and Bring:

-Dress Code: There is no special dress code for our ceremony.
+Dress Code: There are no dress codes but we appreciate if you can wear clean sock in our tea room.
+No short skirts or short pants please.
+We have floor seatings and chair seatings.
+Comfortable pants or long skirt are recommended for floor seating.
 Our tea ceremony is mainly for guests to enjoy the taste of tea and Japanese confection to bring deep relaxation to your mind and body.
 Please wear comfortable clothes or fun Japanese themed or other cultural clothes if you would like.
 (We will have Kimono/Japanese traditional robe wearing class in the future for those who are interested in trying them on during our ceremony).

 Shoes: It is a respected space and a shoe-free zone so please wear clean socks or bring your own slippers (we have extra slippers to share).